-It’s the same with performing a Beatles cover version.
 It is a truth universally acknowledged that you have to be either brave, stupid, or both to try to better the arrangement that The Fab Four chose themselves.

 It seems that they considered every arrangement, and then found the best one before the rest of us had managed to even memorise the lyrics.
 The pop charts are a veritable graveyard of bad cover versions of Beatles records, from Candy Flip’s lamentable attempt at Strawberry Fields, William Shatner’s predictably so-bad-it’s-almost-good-but-actually-is-just-bad “Lucy In The Sky”, whilst if you have never heard Cathy Berberian’s cover of “Ticket To Ride” then just imagine Linda McCartney’s singing combined with Heather Mill’s whining, and you’ll have a pretty decent picture of what that sounds like.